w3c/mathml-docs/intent-explainer/index.md

   <mo>)</mo>
 </mrow>
 ```
 Here, "point" gives a hint how this should be read.
-It has two arguments given by '$x' and '$y' (found by looking at the children with an `arg` attribute).
+It has two arguments given by `$x` and `$y` (found by looking at the children with an `arg` attribute).
 This could then be read "the point 1 comma 2" or if the arguments were complicated, with bracketing words.

 The Working Group plans to develop a list of "core" intent names that all AT should understand along with a registry for "open" names where there is no expectation that AT will understand them.
 Other software however, might be able to make use of these "crowd sourced" names.